observIQ/bindplane-agent/README.md

 ## Community

-Have an idea to improve BindPlane Agent?
+Have an idea to improve the BindPlane Distro for OpenTelemetry Collector?
 Here's how you can help:

 - Star this repo ⭐️ and follow us on [Twitter](https://x.com/bindplane).
 - Upvote issues with 👍 so we know what to prioritize in the road map.
-- [Create issues](https://github.com/observIQ/bindplane-agent/issues) when you feel something is missing or wrong.
+- [Create issues](https://github.com/observIQ/bindplane-otel-collector/issues) when you feel something is missing or wrong.
 - Join our [Slack Community](https://www.launchpass.com/bindplane), and ask us any questions there.

 ## Contributing

-The BindPlane Agent is an open source project.
+The BindPlane Distro for OpenTelemetry Collector is an open source project.
 If you'd like to contribute, take a look at our [contribution guidelines](/CONTRIBUTING.md) and [developer guide](/docs/development.md).

 All sorts of contributions are **welcome and extremely helpful**. 🙌